UData-Orange/kuplift/README.md

 Kuplift is a Python package that provides a series of uplift modeling methods based on recent research work.
 Kuplift allows users to easily use the following algorithms:

-    1- Encoding data using a discretization method for treatment effect (uplift) modeling called UMODL [^1].
+    1- Encoding data using a discretization method for treatment effect (uplift) modeling called UMODL[^fn1].
-    2- Variable selection for treatment effect modeling using UMODL-FS [^1].
+    2- Variable selection for treatment effect modeling using UMODL-FS[^fn1].
-    3- Learning a decision tree model for treatment effect modeling with UB-DT approach [^2] 4- Learning a decision forest model for treatment effect modeling with UB-RF approach [^2]
+    3- Learning a decision tree model for treatment effect modeling with UB-DT approach[^fn2].
+    4- Learning a decision forest model for treatment effect modeling with UB-RF approach[^fn2].

 **User Guide**: